joewing/abfx/README.md

-Thick Ada Binding For X11 (tabfx).
+Ada Binding For X11 (abfx).
 ==============================================================================

-The tabfx directory contains the library.
+The abfx directory contains the library.

-The calc directory contains an example application (a calculator).
+Example applications:
+ * calc - A calculator
+ * maze - A maze generator